A blog that is a single executable binary

 Adding a new blog post to the sample blog

-There’s no need to touch the microblog.c source code for adding new content to the blog.
+There’s no need to touch the microblog.c source code to add new content to the blog.

 We start by creating a new file in the ./cnt folder called jimihendrix: